 • Microwave: We do not recommend reheating these in a microwave as they will get rubbery and unappetizing.

 • Oven (ideal): Remove from refrigerator 1 hour before heating to allow to come to room temperature.
+If using the aluminum alloy container, simply remove the plastic lid and loosely cover with foil.
+Or transfer to your own oven-safe ceramic casserole dish, being extra careful with the breadcrumbs.
 Reheat in a 325°F oven until heated through, roughly 40-45 minutes until bubbling and crusty.
-Stir every 5 minutes to ensure even heating.

 • Microwave (will not form a crust): Remove the plastic lid and heat on high for 4-6 minutes, or until heated through.